perfanalytics/pose2sim/README.md

 > Your OpenSim .osim scaled model and .mot inverse kinematic results will be found in the OpenSim folder of your `Participant` directory.

 ### OpenSim Scaling
-1. Use the previous steps to capture a static pose, typically an A-pose or a T-pose.
+1. Choose a time range where the 3D keypoints are particularly well reconstructed, or capture a static pose, typically an A-pose...
 2. Open OpenSim.
 3. Open the provided `Model_Pose2Sim_LSTM.osim` model from `Pose2Sim/OpenSim_Setup`. *(File -> Open Model)*
 4. Load the provided `Scaling_Setup_Pose2Sim_LSTM.xml` scaling file. *(Tools -> Scale model -> Load)*
-5. Replace the example static .trc file with your own data.
+5. Replace the example .trc file with your own data.
 6. Run
 7. Save the new scaled OpenSim model.

 ### OpenSim Inverse kinematics
-1. Use Pose2Sim to generate 3D trajectories.
-2. Open OpenSim.
-3. Load the provided `IK_Setup_Pose2Sim_LSTM.xml` scaling file from `Pose2Sim/OpenSim_Setup`. *(Tools -> Inverse kinematics -> Load)*
+1. Load the provided `IK_Setup_Pose2Sim_LSTM.xml` scaling file from `Pose2Sim/OpenSim_Setup`. *(Tools -> Inverse kinematics -> Load)*
-4. Replace the example .trc file with your own data, and specify the path to your angle kinematics output file.
+2. Replace the example .trc file with your own data, and specify the path to your angle kinematics output file.
-5. Run.
+3. Run.

 <img src="Content/OpenSim.JPG" width="380">